iliasra/Dual-Attention-for-LOB-Price-Trend-Prediction/README.md

 `preprocessing.save_processed_dataframes`.

-`scripts/run_training.py` loads the generated sequence tensors, creates PyTorch datasets and dataloaders, instantiates the dual-attention model, and trains it using the configured training loop.
+`scripts/run_training.py` loads the generated sequence tensors, creates PyTorch datasets and dataloaders, instantiates the case-study model, and trains it using the configured training loop.

 For fast kinematic tokenization, `scripts/list_lambda_gcv_tasks.py` and `scripts/build_lambda_gcv_cache.py` can precompute daily GCV score caches under `data/gcv_cache/`.
 The preprocessing pipeline can then read those caches through `--lambda-cache-dir`.

-Each training sample is a full event window of length `sequence_window`, defined in `configs/pipeline_config.yaml`.
+The current training process supports two supervision modes:

+- `last_window`: the legacy mode, where each `sequence_window` event window produces one prediction for the final token.
+- `token_chunk`: the current large-scale mode, where a longer chunk such as `sequence_window: 256` produces token-wise logits and computes the loss only on the supervised tail, for example the final 128 tokens.
+With `chunk_stride: 128`, each supervised event is covered once while avoiding most of the repeated computation from overlapping sliding windows.

+In the default token-chunk configuration, attention is causal, optionally bounded by `model.local_attention_context_tokens`, and still respects the configured continuous-time `max_dt` mask.

 ## Repository Structure